-Sometimes, it not as simple put without prejudice at the top of a letter and hope for the best.
+Sometimes, it not as simple put the words without prejudice at the top of a letter and hope for the best.

-We're a law firm which represents claimants and defendants in commercial - business - litigation and dispute resolution.
+We're a law firm which represents claimants and defendants in commercial and business litigation to resolve disputes.

 When litigation can't be avoided, the Part 36 regime and Calderbank Offers may be made to try and end the proceedings early.

-If you are after assistance with formulating offers that can seriously bite if they're not accepted give us a call on +44 20 7036 9282 or email us at email@example.com for a free initial discussion.
+If you are after assistance with formulating offers that can seriously bite if they're not accepted give us a call on +44 20 7036 9282 or email us at email@example.com for an initial discussion.